Scuba diving inPadangbai and Candidasa

 - Explore the nearby islands of Mimpang, Tepekong and Biaha

-- Dive the local sites and hunt for amazing macro ‘critters’
+- Go muck diving at the Padangbai Jetty and hunt for amazing critters

-- Head over to Nusa Penida and Lembongan for manta rays, sharks and turtles
+- Dive Nusa Penida and Lembongan for manta rays, sharks and turtles

 - Encounter mola mola during the cold-water season

 Tucked away on Bali’s east coast, these two relaxed towns are ideal for visitors who want to explore some of Bali’s best diving, but prefer to avoid the touristy towns of the south.
 The diving at Padangbai and Candidasa focuses on several offshore dive sites, as well as some of Bali's best muck diving just north of Padangbai itself.
 Both destinations also offer easy access to the current-fuelled diving of Nusa Penida and Nusa Lembongan.

 Hawksbill turtleYear round

 Cryptic ScorpionfishJuly - November

 Plentiful reef lifeYear round

 Diving in Candidasa and Padangbai focuses on the three offshore islands of Gili Mimpang, Gili Tepekong and Gili Biaha.
 All three dive sites have beautiful reefs, swirling currents and plenty of fish life and are definitely worth taking several days to explore!
 Macro-lovers are also well catered for with some incredible muck diving in Padangbai.